Enhancing natural processes with Green Infrastructure

 By introducing a network of high-quality green spaces and environmental features, projects can have a positive impact on natural processes and nature.
 We see this increasingly in new schemes where ‘Green Infrastructure’ (GI) design is integrated into the design principles.

 It is common for green initiatives such as SuDs (Sustainable Drainage Systems), green roofs and walls to be included within new developments, however there is now a greater emphasis on providing a more holistic approach to the role of GI.
 This has progressed to the concept of an ‘Urban Greening Factor’ for both residential and commercial builds being addressed in the current Draft London Plan [latest version published in 2019].
-This new policy describes the Mayor of London’s strategic approach for green infrastructure and how this can be assessed and planned for, assisting boroughs and developers from the beginning of the design process in determining the appropriate delivery of urban greening.
+This new policy describes the Mayor of London’s strategic approach for GI and how this can be assessed and planned for, assisting boroughs and developers from the beginning of the design process in determining the appropriate delivery of urban greening.

 We spoke to Tom Hurlstone, a Principal Landscape Architect within Waterman Infrastructure & Environment, who specialises in environmental enhancement, public realm renewal and protection schemes, as well as supporting any forward-reaching programme which will integrate targets into future planning policy and guidance.